dbsafe/specflow-helpers/README.md

 public void AssertNumericProperty(string propertyName, decimal expectedPropertyValue)
 ```

-There is not need to define steps to set and read properties in the Step Definition class.
+The Step Definition class that supports `CalcEng` tests does not need to define custom steps for setting properties of the request and validating properties of the response.

 Projects in the solution
 ------------------------